 Asset Description

 Serial number/Barcode

 Name of User

 Asset Location

 Room/Floor number

 Reason for Bringing the Asse t onto the Premises

-Estimated Removal date
+Estimated Removal date / /

 Owner Details

 Name and Surname

 Address

 Signature

 Date

-DECLARATION: , the owner agree not to hold
+DECLAPATION: I , the owner agree not to hold

-oft, loss or damage incurred relating to the use of the abovementioned
+offt, loss or damage incurred relating to the use of the abovementioned

-asset.
+asset. ., c. usamaga maan aa maana aa

 Asset Division

 Name and Surname

 Signature

-Date /
+Date

-DECLARATION: Ale a Mareacon, Accordence and accordence accordence and accordence accordence accordence and accordence accordence and accordence accordence accordence acc
+DECLADATION: the Manager: Accete, agree

-, the Manager: Assets, agree
+DECLARATION: I, the Manager: Assets, agree that the Municipality is not the owner of the abovementioned asset.

-mat the inunicipality is not the ov vner of the abovementioned asset.
+that the Mullicipality is not the OV who of the abovementioned asset.